Tenderblindboi/final-project-unsupervised-Mathew/README.md

 The data of the original is held in the tournaments.csv

-You ahve to run the pokemondatacleaner notebook to generate all the relevant code and visuals that will be used.
+You have to run the MathewPokemonUnsupervised notebook to generate all the relevant code and visuals that will be used.
 It will also spit out a cleaned data set